Babka: History

 Although the Polish and Ukrainian babka are mutually synonymous with their Jewish counterparts, the appearance and preparation of each babka is drastically different.
 The Eastern European babka is known for its tall, stout, fluted sides formed in a traditional pan, and reminiscent of a grandma's skirt.
 In comparison, the variant introduced by émigrés to New York consists of strands of rich yeasted dough interwoven and baked in a loaf tin.

 The Jewish babka was mostly unheard of outside the Polish Jewish community until the latter part of the 20th century.
-European-style bakeries started to offer it in the late 1950s in Israel and the U.S. In addition to chocolate, various fillings including poppy seeds, almond paste, cheese, and others became popular, and some bakers began to top it with streusel.
+European-style bakeries started to offer it in the late 1950s in Israel and the United States.
+In addition to chocolate, various fillings including poppy seeds, almond paste, cheese, and others became popular, and some bakers began to top it with streusel.
+In the 21st century it has found more popularity with non-Jewish communities.